mashachicken/Time-Manager/README.md

 **Technologies and frameworks:**
 * JavaScript
 * React
+* Jest
 * Possibly an API
 **Stretch Goals:**
 * Customizable alarm ring tone (using your own recording) to increase motivation of a user even more
 * Saving user's history for personal statistics, and comparing productivity
-* Option to add multiple timers at selected time of the day so user can plan and manage their whole day
+* Option to add multiple timers at selected time of the day so user can plan and manage their entire day

 ## Available Scripts